awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.LowLevelAPI.md

 ## Numeric Data<a name="Programming.LowLevelAPI.Numbers"></a>

 Different programming languages offer different levels of support for JSON\.
-In some cases, you might decide to use a third party library for validating and parsing JSON documents\.
+In some cases, you might decide to use a third-party library for validating and parsing JSON documents\.

-Some third party libraries build upon the JSON number type, providing their own types such as `int`, `long` or `double`\.
+Some third-party libraries build upon the JSON number type, providing their own types such as `int`, `long` or `double`\.
 However, the native number data type in DynamoDB does not map exactly to these other data types, so these type distinctions can cause conflicts\.
 In addition, many JSON libraries do not handle fixed\-precision numeric values, and they automatically infer a double data type for digit sequences that contain a decimal point\.

 To solve these problems, DynamoDB provides a single numeric type with no data loss\.
 To avoid unwanted implicit conversions to a double value, DynamoDB uses strings for the data transfer of numeric values\.
 This approach provides flexibility for updating attribute values while maintaining proper sorting semantics, such as putting the values "01", "2", and "03" in the proper sequence\.